acharjeeauntor/Shohoz-Portal/readME.md

-# Sohoz website automaition using Playwright, JS, POM Pattern
+# Shohoz website automaition using Playwright, JS, POM Pattern

 ## We can automate the following using Playwright: